 Our digital products and services have stopped working for us.
 Instead, we’re unwittingly working for them.
 We’re ranked, rated, profiled – programmed to act in ways we otherwise wouldn’t.

 Forget having nothing to hide.
 The internet activity of every human being has become a hot commodity.
 Our data is being churned into an industry that’s worth more than oil.
 And it’s being used against us.
 To capture our attention, our money, and our votes.
-To predict what we’ll do next, and to influence our behaviour.
+To predict what we’ll do next, and to influence our behavior.

 If information is power, and we’ve lost control of our information, what are we left with?

 The internet once seemed like an endless horizon of possibility.
 A place for connection, for serendipity, for experimentation.
 A space not beholden to profit.

 Today’s internet looks very different – having been captured by the market forces of the surveillance economy, whose fuel is every detail our personal lives.
 Though companies claim the purpose of data collection is to improve their services, so we shrug it off as a compromise for convenience, and hope that the law will take care of it.